Like any self-experimenter worth their salt, I couldn’t wait to give the Wim Hof method a try.

 After doing lots of research about the rest of the Wim Hof method, I was sold on cold exposure training, too.
 That’s right.
 I’m taking cold showers and loving it… just like everyone else singing the praises of the Wim Hof course.

-I’ve got a hectic travel schedule for the next several months, so I’m sticking to intro-level Wim Hof until I land in one place for at least ten weeks – the length of the Wim Hof course.
+I’ve got a hectic travel schedule for the next several months, so I’m sticking to intro-level Wim Hof until July 2018 when I land in one place for at least ten weeks – the length of the Wim Hof course.
 Can’t wait!

 References [ + ]